 A grant application, submitted at the National Institute of Health (NIH) and other funding agencies, is reviewed by a panel of internal and external reviewers.
 These reviewers are seasoned scientists and experts in biomedical scientific disciples who judge the application on five critical parameters, namely;

 Based on these criteria, an application is rated on a scoring scale.
-The grant scoring system is a type of quality assurance that separates and filters high-quality applications from the low-quality ones.
-The applications obtaining good scores make it to the Second Level of the Review which denotes increased likelihood of grant funding.
+The grant scoring system is a type of quality assurance that separates and filters high-quality applications from low-quality ones.
+The applications obtaining good scores make it to the Second Level of the Review which denotes an increased likelihood of grant funding.

-2. Investigator(s) – Are the principal investigator (PI) and the collaborators suitable, qualified and experienced to conduct the research?
+2. Investigator(s) – Are the principal investigator (PI) and the collaborators suitable, qualified, and experienced to conduct the research?
 What are their credentials and accomplishments?
 Do they require training?

 3. Innovation – Does the research have the capacity to shift the dynamics of existing clinical practice?
 How innovative are the concepts, approach, methodology, and instruments?